 If you're looking for an exciting, challenging and rewarding career, check out these sectors.
 As a humanities graduate you will most likely have the essential skills needed to excel and enjoy a career in these areas - good team working skills, the ability to deal with people as well as excellent communication, organisational skills and an ability to work under pressure.
 There is a diverse range of roles available in this sector

 Ever thought about starting your own venture one day?
 Well, you wouldn't be the first humanities graduate to think that.
-With your skills and ability to work independently you might decide that starting your own business is the route for you.
+With your skills and ability to work independently, you might decide that starting your own business is the route for you.
 Take Stewart Butterfield.
-He studied Philosophy at Canada's University of Victoria and is now Co Founder & CEO of Slack Technologies, the current golden star of Silicon Valley with 1.1. million users and a market valuation of $2.8 billion.
-Lady Martha Lane Fox, Co Founder of lastminute.com studied history and Peter Thiel, co-founder of PayPal and early investor in Facebook read Philosophy at Stanford University.
-Find out more about careers in entrepreneurship.
+He studied Philosophy at Canada's University of Victoria and is now Co-Founder & CEO of Slack Technologies, the current golden star of Silicon Valley with 1.1. million users and a market valuation of $2.8 billion.
+Lady Martha Lane Fox, Co-Founder of lastminute.com studied History and Peter Thiel, co-founder of PayPal and early investor in Facebook read Philosophy at Stanford University.

 A final word